 Peachtree Center, a neofuturistic complex of buildings is probably the ugliest structure I've ever seen in downtown areas of big cities.

-It's 'unique selling point' is a number of pedestrian sky bridges that connect different buildings.
+Its 'unique selling point' is several pedestrian sky bridges that connect different buildings.

 Looks like Detroit, seriously.
 In a good way.